Reviews, Best Prices, Comparisons, Expert Buying Guides

 Impact of Hardware Configurations

-Different hardware configurations can significantly impact the performance and visual quality of “Sleeping Dogs.”
-Let’s explore how various components influence the gaming experience.
+Hardware configurations can vary the performance and visual quality of “Sleeping Dogs” considerably.
+The question is, how do the components of a system affect the gaming experience?

 Processors